daviddesmet/AspNetCore.IdentityServer.Mongo/README.md

 }
 ```

-To configure the configuration store, use the *ConfigurationStoreOptions* options object passed to the configuration callback.
+To configure the operational store, use the *OperationalStoreOptions* options object passed to the configuration callback.

 Collection names uses PascalCase but can be customized as needed using the corresponding configuration options.

+### Samples

+Contains samples for IdentityServer and IdentityServer with ASP.NET Identity integration.

 ## Learn More